Caregivers repair dry cracked hands once and for all

 The high glycerin content causes soap to absorb water easily.
 The soap should be stored in a plastic bag or dry area away from the tub and shower.

-Whole method inside and out to the repair of dry cracked skin once and for all
+Whole method to the repair of dry cracked skin once and for all

 Shower as soon as you get home from your day about 10 minutes (shower/bath) once a day and use warm to hot water , do not worry about the skin being robbed of moisture.
 Once the irritants are out of your skin you can replenish with a black soap moisturizing cream or a basic non scented cream.